mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   Default null.
 * lastUpdateTime: when this server was last checked.
 Default "infinity ago".
 * (=) logicalSessionTimeoutMinutes: integer or null.
 Default null.
+* (=) topologyVersion: A topologyVersion or null.
+Default null.
+  The "topologyVersion" from the server's most recent ismaster or State Change Error response.

 "Passives" are priority-zero replica set members that cannot become primary.
 The client treats them precisely the same as other members.